 • Hotel accommodation in Kathmandu, breakfast included.

-• Flight Kathmandu/Manthali to Lukla and back to Kathmandu/Manthali (all tax included).
+• Flight Kathmanduto Lukla and back to Kathmandu (all tax included).

 • Ama Dablam climbing permit.